East Texas Oilfield Injury Lawyer

 With Texas producing nearly 33 percent of US oil, the oil industry’s injury and fatality rate is higher in Texas than in any other state.
 These accidents often result in horrific injuries for workers, leaving many unable to work and facing massive amounts of medical debt.

-If you were involved in an oilfield accident, it’s important to contact an experienced East Texas oilfield injury lawyer from Colley & Colley, LLP to help you determine if you have grounds for a personal injury case and how much your claim is truly worth.
+If you were involved in an oilfield accident, it’s important to contact an experienced East Texas oilfield injury lawyer from Colley Firm P.C. to help you determine if you have grounds for a personal injury case and how much your claim is truly worth.

 Oilfield Workers Take Risks Every Day